 The Barbados Hiking Association publish their hiking shcedule on their Facebook page.
 This schedule can change.
 For the most up-to-date information please check the Barbados Hiking Association facebook page or email: hikebarbados@gmail.com for changes.

-Details of the Barbados Hiking Association hikes can be generally be found on their facebook Announcement page.
+Details of the Barbados Hiking Association hikes can be found on the Barbados Hiking Association Facebook Announcement Page.

 The Barbados Hiking Association hikes are organised and led by: The Barbados National Trust and the Barbados Hiking Association.